TabithaKO/TabithaKO/README.md

 ### Custom StarGAN
 I trained a cycleGAN using the StarGAN_V2 architecture.
 I trained the model on a custom dataset that comprised of faces of Black celebrities.
 The premise of this project was to train a cross domain style transfer model which can perform better on Black faces.
-This project is still ongoing hence the repository and data is still private.
+This project is still ongoing hence the repository and data are still private.

 ### [Hairstyle Detector App](https://www.google.com)